bhunut-adobe/UST-Install-Scripts/README.md

-# Install Scripts for UST and Dev
+# Install Scripts for User Sync Tool
 These scripts will help you install and configure Adobe's User Sync tool.
 User Sync runs behind your enterprise firewall on a virtual machine and quietly keeps your named user accounts in sync with your local LDAP compliant directory!